ggnkua/zest/docs/drivers.md

 To overcome this issue, [zkbd](https://codeberg.org/zerkman/zkbd) has been written, and provides drivers for several modern PC key maps.

 Pre-built binaries for zkbd can be found in the downloadable zeST archive, under the `drivers/zkbd` directory.
 Just copy the one corresponding to your keyboard into the `AUTO` folder of your boot disk.

+## GEMDOS drive stub

+The GEMDOS drive stub installs and lets the Linux host manage the [GEMDOS drive].
+It is available in two forms:

+ - Loaded from the bootsector when booting on the drive;
+ - Explicitly executed from another boot drive's `AUTO` folder.
+The program can be found on the zeST archive as the `drivers/gdstub.prg` program file.